 Step Programming Task Touch-Tone Input 7 Choose one of the following: Enter Selector Code, then choose one of the following: [1-9] Modify Selector Code, then choose one of the following: 9 Selector Code Transfer.
-1 + ext. number + # Or ■ Play Submenu.
+1 + ext. number + # Or Play Submenu.
+(In Release 7.0 or later, assign Submenu 99 to play a system-wide Directory List or create a Submenu that plays a customized Directory List and assign it here.)
 2 + submenu number + # Or ■ Play Announcement.
-3 + announce. number + # or Direct Extension Transfer.
+3 + announce. number + # Or ■ Direct Extension Transfer.
 5 or Mailbox Transfer.
 6 + mailbox ext. number + # Or Centrex Transfer.
 After entering Centrex number, wait four seconds for the system prompt.
-Then choose one of the following: 7 + Centrex number Enter remaining Centrex digits.
+Then choose one of the following: + Centrex number Enter remaining Centrex digits.
 1 [nnn] or If finished entering Centrex digits. # Confirm or cancel.
-9 or 6 ■ Delete Selector Code. ⊛ 3 or If finished (exit without changing Selector Code). # Keep current Selector Code.
+9 or 6 ■ Delete Selector Code. ★ 3 or If finished (exit without changing Selector Code). # Keep current Selector Code.
 To modify another Selector Code, return to beginning of Step 7.
 6